palkafilip/online-store/README.md

 Technical microservice which works as a gate, hiding internal application architecture.
 Outside clients communicate with microservices through Api Gateway, which exposes special API and works as a proxy.

+## Application Containerization

+Application can be run using Docker.
+Every microservice has its own Dockerfile which contains all the information how to create an image.
+Managing each Docker image separately is not very handy, so to collect build details Docker Compose was used.
+File `docker-compose.yml` contains information about images, their dependencies, environment variables and networking details.

 ## Microservices diagrams

 ### Customers